 Chocophiles rejoice.
 Dark chocolate benefits your skin.
 In the 1970's and '80s, dermatologists and doctors advised their patients to avoid chocolate to prevent acne.
 We now know that dark chocolate prevents the inflammation that leads to acne.
 So it's not the chocolate that's causing the problem, it's the high amount of sugar contained in most chocolates that is the culprit.
 Sugar is a well-known inflammatory.
 Natural Dark Chocolate is Excellent For Your Skin.

-Unprocessed cacao is 20 times higher in
+Unprocessed cacao is 20 times

 antioxidants than green tea, red wine, or blueberries.